Blog

 Total 16,200-46,400 yen 30-40% cheaper than Tokyo

 Fukuoka has lower rent and cost of living than Tokyo.
 Band activity running costs are 30-40% cheaper.
-The inexpensive dining scene is particularly beneficial for band culture with its after-party tradition.
-For detailed cost information, read The Real Cost of Band Activities.
+The particularly low food prices are a major advantage for a band scene with a strong wrap-up culture.
+For detailed cost information, read The Reality of Money in Band Activities.

-Conclusion — Find Your Bandmates in the Sacred Ground of Mentai Rock
+Summary — Finding Bandmates in the Sacred Ground of Mentai Rock

 Live audience

 I have no memories of Fukuoka.
-But writing this article, I've fallen in love again with Fukuoka's music scene, which has continued unbroken from the mentai rock era.
-The heat of 1,000 people at DRUM LOGOS, the air of Oyako-Kodo, the rebellious spirit of "we won't lose to Tokyo."
-If I were to form a band in Fukuoka at my age of 60, it would surely be something amazing.
+Yet, writing this article, I've come to truly respect Fukuoka's music scene all over again.
+The 1,000-person heat at DRUM LOGOS, the air of Oyako-koh Street, that rebellious determination not to lose to Tokyo.
+If I, at 60, were to form a band in Fukuoka right now, I'm sure it would turn out to be something amazing.

-If you're having trouble finding members, also read Is Drummer Shortage Real?
-The Reality and How to Find Members by Instrument and How Foreigners Find Band Members in Japan.
+If you're having trouble finding members, also read Is There Really a Drummer Shortage?
+The Reality and How to Find Members by Instrument Type and How Foreign Nationals Can Find Band Members in Japan.

 To find band members in Fukuoka, check out Membo's member recruitment page.
-With 8-language support, you can reach both Japanese and foreign musicians in Fukuoka.
+With support for 8 languages, you can reach both Japanese and foreign musicians living in Fukuoka.

-We also have guides for Tokyo, Osaka, Nagoya, and Yokohama:
+Guides for Tokyo, Osaka, Nagoya, and Yokohama are also available:

 ページトップへ戻る